jeremybmerrill/beauvoir/README.md

 Beauvoir
 ========

-Guess a person's gender by their first name.
-Caveats apply.
+Beauvoir is a gem for guessing a person's gender by their first name.
+Caveats apply (see below)

 Beauvoir uses more precise data sourced from [Open Gender Tracker](http://opengendertracking.org/)'s [Global Name Data](https://github.com/OpenGenderTracking/globalnamedata).
 Beauvoir lets you set avg and lower bounds and choose countries from which to draw data (so far US, UK only, more to come soon).